RPV/FTC/TAF rilpivirine/emtricitabine/tenofovir alafenamide

 Standard DoseOne tablet once daily, with a standard meal (more than 390 calories).
+For people taking HIV therapy for the first time (treatment-naïve) or people with suppressed viral load on a stable HIV regimen for at least 6 months who have no known resistance to the rilpivirine, emtricitabine, or tenofovir components of the regimen.
 See below.
 Tablet contains 25 mg of the NNRTI rilpivirine plus 200 mg emtricitabine and 25 mg tenofovir alafenamide (TAF).

 Must be taken with a meal that you chew—not just nutritional drinks or protein shakes.
 Taking rilpivirine without food could result in a 40% decrease in drug absorption and may lead to resistance.

-For adults and children 12 years of age and older weighing at least 77 pounds (35 kg) and having a CrCl of at least 30 mL/min.
+For adults and children 12 years of age and older weighing at least 77 pounds (35 kg) and having a CrCl of at least 30 mL/min, or people with a CrCl less than 15 mL/min who are receiving dialysis.

 ManufacturerGilead Sciences, Inc.